-Once a Career Review occurs, two (2) positive advancement reviews must be completed before another Career Review may be requested.
+Once a Career Review occurs, two (2) positive advancement reviews must be completed before another Career Review may be requested, unless part of a retention proposal.

-Departments and Deans must use their professional judgment and experience (in the department/college/discipline) and what is written in the outside letters to justify the appropriate rank and step (in this case placement) being recommended.
+Departments and Deans must use their professional judgment and experience (in the department/ college/ discipline) and what is written in the outside letters to justify the appropriate rank and step (in this case placement) being recommended.
 These assessments should be part of the department and Dean's letters.